 Effect of Honey on Tridosha

-Honey mainly pacifies the Pitta and Kapha doshas of our body, it is easy to digest, having Laghu (Light), Grahi (scraping), and Lekhana properties, it is easy to digest, removes toxins, and purifies the channels of the body.
-Being sweet improves the sense of taste, enhances health, strength, and intelligence, increases mental stability and virility.
+Honey mainly pacifies the Pitta and Kapha doshas of our body, it is easy to digest, has Laghu (Light), Grahi (scraping), and Lekhana properties, is easy to digest, removes toxins, and purifies the channels of the body.
+Being sweet improves the sense of taste, enhances health, strength, and intelligence, and increases mental stability and virility.
 It also cures many diseases like immature tumors, Vitiated Kapha, diseases related to pitta, etc.

 Being a Yogvahi (catalyst), honey is taken as a co-drink in Ayurveda with many other Medicines.
 It acts as a catalyst and enhances the properties of a drug.

 According to Ayurveda, old honey is more Kapha and pitta pacifier which helps in weight loss and obesity, while new honey is less Kapha pacifier, which can cause weight gain.

 - Since honey is sweet and rich in calories, it is not recommended for a diabetic patient to consume honey.

 - As per Ayurveda, the Consumption of honey and ghee in equal quantity is diet incompatible, it is against both SANSKAR (refinement) and SANYOGA (combination).
 Therefore ghee and honey should not be consumed in equal quantities.
 According to Ayurveda, honey and ghee can be taken in unequal quantities without any hot items added.

 - Honey should never be cooked or heated or mixed with any hot items (such as hot milk).